DesuYo/elasticio-builder/README.md

 ```
 Auth function should return Promise with object on resolve.
 authString - required property in this object.
-Also we can return other properties, they will be used as additional input data
+Also we can return other properties, they will be used as additional input data.
 ### Advance usage
 What if our body has very complicated structure?
 Or we just want to add additinal property to it.
 We can do it.